flipjs/blog-source/source/_posts/playing-with-object-observe.md

 As you can see, the code block has finished already ('End program text'), but the listener has stayed in memory, and async callback will be triggered when there is a change in the object being watched.

 I'm only scratching the surface here.
+The code above does nothing, but that's how you start when you want to listen to an object mutations.
 There are lots of things you can do with Object.observe().
-There is also Object.unobserve(), which I haven't tried it yet.
-Go, and play with O.o()!
+There is also Object.unobserve() actually, which unregisters your listener.
+Go, and play with O.o(). :)

 I need to go to sleep now.
 My head hurts so badly.
 I will touch more on this in future posts at some point.